 The words “immigrate” and “emigrate” are often confused because of their similar spellings and pronunciations.
 However, they describe two different aspects of the same process: moving from one country to another.
-The key difference is in the perspective.
+The key difference is in the perspective, and you can confuse your readers if you don’t use a grammar check.

 Woman shrugging